 3 BUS671 Marketing Management

-This course takes the Chief Marketing Officer's (CMO) perspective and explores marketing as the core of operating and sustaining a successful business.
-Discussions focus on theories, concepts, and guiding principles for interfacing with customers, competitors, partners, and the external environment.
-Theories and concepts are applied to the planning and executing the conception, pricing, promotion, and distribution of goods and services.
-The student develops strategies and tactics to create customer value and increase market place exchanges.
-Prerequisite(s): BUS 110
+This course takes the Chief Marketing Officer’s (CMO) perspective to explore marketing as a core business practice.
+Discussions focus on theories and principles for interfacing with customers, competitors, partners, and the external environment.
+Concepts are applied to planning and executing the conception, pricing, promotion, and distribution of goods and services.

 The course requires the student to take the Chief Executive Officer's (CEO) perspective and consider strategies to develop resources and capabilities needed to gain and sustain competitive advantage for both established firms and entrepreneurial ventures.
 Strategic analyses employed in this course critically examine the direction and goals of an organization, the social, political, technological, economic, and global factors in the business environment, industry structure, market dynamics, and firm strengths and weaknesses.
 The skills to develop and successfully implement strategy in different types of firms across industries are refined through case analyses and simulations, with a particular emphasis on entrepreneurship.

 3 BUS672 Corporate Finance